Snapchat Sexting Is More Common Than You Think

 Another way to capture a “disappearing message” is to take a photo from another phone or tablet — and this way it won’t send a screenshot alert.
 Both of these hacks enable you to keep the image, and share, spread, or send to as many people as you like.
 Today, that means it can reach thousands of people in just a few seconds.

 Most parents think “not my kid” when it comes to the idea of them ever sexting.
 However, according to our data from 2020, 70.9% of tweens and 87.9% of teens have encountered nudity or content of a sexual nature while online.
-If you’re worried your child may be sexting on snapchat, pay attention to these warning signs, especially if they:
+If you’re worried that your child might be engaged in Snapchat sexting, pay attention to these warning signs, especially if they:

 - Become super protective of their phone.